-Groundhog / Woodchuck Removal Service in Indiana, Southern Michigan, West Ohio, and Parts of Kentucky and Illinois
+Groundhog / Woodchuck Removal Service in Indiana, & Southern Michigan

 Providing professional groundhog removal, control, and animal-pest trapping.

 We trap and remove groundhogs, also known as woodchucks that are burrowing under decks, digging under sheds and groundhogs that have den holes in banks or landscaping.
 American Animal Control ® LLC's wildlife-pest removal technicians are licensed specialists and we remove and control the woodchucks, groundhogs in your yard.

 American Animal Control ® LLC specializes in groundhog or woodchuck removal and control from start to finish!
 After we remove the groundhogs from under your deck, shed, or yard, we will provide you with a quote to either fill in holes with concrete and top soil or install a deck or shed pest guard barrier.
 American Animal Control ® LLC offers the highest quality signature custom deck and shed barriers on the market.
 Only American Animal Control ® LLC will offer its customers an unlimited 5 year guarantee on all deck and shed pest guard barriers.